 - 6.1.
-The Neighbourhood Plan (which was originally made in 2017), once made, will currently forms part of the Development Plan for Rushcliffe Borough37 The first revision (2022) is-has been prepared following a full review of the updated Local Plan (now comprising of two full parts) and the new National Planning Policy Framework and the associated Nnational Design Guidance and Codes.
-The revised plan will continue to and will be subject to the Borough Council's Local Plan Annual Monitoring Report (AMR) regime.
+The Neighbourhood Plan (which was originally made in 2017), currently forms part of the Development Plan for Rushcliffe Borough.
+The first revision (2022) has been prepared following a full review of the updated Local Plan (now comprising of two full parts) and the new National Planning Policy Framework and the associated National Design Guidance and Codes.
+The revised plan will continue to be subject to the Borough Council's Local Plan Annual Monitoring Report (AMR) regime.
 The AMR provides many of the monitoring and review mechanisms relevant to Neighbourhood Plan policies, as they sit within the wider Strategic Policies of the Local Plan, including matters of housing and employment delivery. - 6.2.
-Consequently, it is considered that the existing monitoring arrangements for the strategic policies of the Local Plan.
-Part 1 and any developed as part of Part 2 will be sufficient for most of the Neighbourhood Plan policies. - 6.3.
-It may be necessary to monitor separately a number of other specific indicators which should be conducted in partnership with the Beorough Ceouncil and the Parish Council on a bi-annual basis.
+Consequently, it is considered that the existing monitoring arrangements for the strategic policies of the Local Plan will be sufficient for most of the Neighbourhood Plan policies. - 6.3.
+It may be necessary to monitor separately a number of other specific indicators which should be conducted in partnership with the Borough Council and the Parish Council on a bi-annual basis.
 These indicators will establish whether the policies are having the desired outcomes and will highlight policies requiring immediate or timely review to align them with their original purpose. - 6.4.
-Subsequently, -key indicators from approved planning applications and relevant policies, covering applications only within Radcliffe-on-Trent relating to the Neighbourhood Plan are: - Schemes and scale of retail, commercial and community services development within the Village Centre and outside the Village Centre, i.e. that which is to meet localised need (Policy 1). - Planning applications, pre-application, submitted and/or permitted, within the Main Road Regeneration Area (Policy 3). - Development proposals submitted and/or permitted on sites designed as Local Green Spaces and their outcome (Policy 4). - New sports and recreation facilities provided within the Recreation Zone (Policy 5). - Quantum of new residential development permitted and set against the locational strategy; a rolling cumulative assessment for the Plan period (Policy 10). - The type of housing permitted as a percentage split; a rolling cumulative assessment for the Plan period (Policy 112). - 6.5.
+Subsequently, key indicators from approved planning applications and relevant policies, covering applications only within Radcliffe-on-Trent relating to the Neighbourhood Plan are: - Schemes and scale of retail, commercial and community services development within the Village Centre and outside the Village Centre, i.e. that which is to meet localised need (Policy 1). - Planning applications, pre-application, submitted and/or permitted, within the Main Road Regeneration Area (Policy 3). - Development proposals submitted and/or permitted on sites designed as Local Green Spaces and their outcome (Policy 4). - New sports and recreation facilities provided within the Recreation Zone (Policy 5). - The type of housing permitted as a percentage split; a rolling cumulative assessment for the Plan period (Policy 11). - 6.5.
 This plan, in its revised state, is considered to be in strategic compliance with the most up to date national and local policies and at the time of writing, there is no indication that there is any imminent change at either level.
 This is of course in stark contrast to the policy context in which the original plan was launched.
-As a result, any review of the plan now should not be required unless the local planning authority revised the Local Plan, before their scheduled end of the plan period in 2028.
+As a result, any review of the plan now should not be required unless the local planning authority revised the Local Plan, before the scheduled end of the plan period in 2028.